 The snowdrop flower emergence also continued to be very early up until about the 20th, when colder weather returned, and meant that by January 22nd, nearly 200 different forms have “opened” flowers already.

-The weather began to change into a more wintry pattern, around mid month, when our first snow arrived – by chance at dawn as I was in the Hut, so witnessed a fantastic one hour sequence of changing clouds and light.
+The weather began to change into a more wintry pattern, around mid-month, when our first snow arrived – by chance at dawn as I was up in the hut, so witnessed a fantastic one hour sequence of changing clouds and light.

-Light was often stunning with clear distant views, and clarity of air, and the lack of any wind on many days, meant that birdsong – robins, blackbirds and even a very early territorial yaffle from a green woodpecker, were the only sounds to be heard…
+Light was often stunning with clear distant views, and clarity of air, and the lack of any wind on many days meant that birdsong – robins, blackbirds and even a very early territorial yaffle from a Green woodpecker, Picus viridis, were the only sounds to be heard.

-and a chance to do a bit of final holly pruning and general garden tidying, but mainly keep warm and enjoy the views, as light levels begin to pick up, (slightly!) and one waits for a little more warmth to get the early flowers to open more generally.
+There was still a chance to do a bit of final holly pruning and general garden tidying, but mainly keeping warm and enjoying the views, as light levels begin to pick up, (slightly!) and one waits for a little more warmth to get the early flowers to open more generally.